Gre-mie/fight_game/contributing.md

 ## Creating rooms

-Rooms should be named in "room<int>.sh" format.
+Rooms should be named in `room<int>.sh` format in `.vars/rooms/`.

-When rooms are entered starting from room1 incrementing until the `max_levels` threshold is reached
+Rooms are entered starting with room1 incrementing until the `max_levels` threshold is reached

 ## Creating enemies